input-output-hk/marlowe-cardano/marlowe-runtime/doc/tutorial.md

 # Marlowe Runtime Tutorial: The ACTUS Principal at Maturity (PAM) Contract

 This tutorial demonstrates how to run an example Marlowe contract, the ACTUS Principal at Maturity (PAM) contract, using the Marlowe Runtime backend and its command-line tool.
 See [tutorial.ipynb](tutorial.ipynb) to view this tutorial as a Jupyter notebook.
+There are more examples [here](../examples/).

 ## Prerequisites